PAESCAL-SciDAC5/.github/profile/README.md

 - Task team's collaboration spaces.
 These repos' names start with "task-notes-".
 - Project management and outreach related repos.

+Large binary files (e.g., presentation PPT files and data files) should be stored somewhere else (further info to be included).

+Manuscripts and documents being collectively worked upon can be stored on Overleaf.

 <!--

 **Here are some ideas to get you started:**